 Finally, the administrative team can move the task to a new column to alert the legal team that the document is signed and the subsequent legal work/tasks can begin.

-Summing Up: Multi-Disciplinary Legal Case Management Workflows
+Benefits of Multi-Disciplinary Legal Case Management Software

 These two common scenarios highlight how legal case management workflows can streamline the tasks which overlap teams and departments.
 They enable team collaboration and reduce the time spent on repetitive administrative tasks.